kvk-innovatie/wallet-connect-example-react/README.md

-# Integration example of the Wallet Connect Button in a React app (Only frontend)
+# Example of the Wallet Connect Button in a React app

+This repo shows an example of the integration of the Wallet Connect Button in a React app, only using the frontend.
+It is based on the standard React + Vite setup.
 For further explanation and documentation, visit: https://wallet-connect.eu

 # React + Vite